Pipeline that runs bcl2fastq and creates additional plots within a Snakemake workflow

 pip install sequana_demultiplex

-sequana_pipelines_demultiplex --help sequana_pipelines_demultiplex --working-directory DATAPATH --bcl-directory bcldata --sample-sheet SampleSheet.csv --merging-strategy merge
+sequana_demultiplex --help sequana_demultiplex --working-directory DATAPATH --bcl-directory bcldata --sample-sheet SampleSheet.csv --merging-strategy merge

-The bcl-directory option indicate where to find your raw data, the sample-sheet expects the SampleSheet compatible with IEM software.
-The merging–strategy can be set to none or merge.
-The merge option merge the lanes.
-For NextSeq sequencers.
+The –bcl-directory option indicates where to find your raw data, the sample-sheet expects the SampleSheet to be compatible with IEM software.
+The –merging-strategy can be set to none or merge.
+The merge option merges the lanes, which is useful for e.g. NextSeq sequencers.

 This creates a directory fastq.
 You just need to execute the pipeline: